mustafa-mun/canyon-defenders/README.md

 ##  Development

 Canyon Defenders was developed using PyGame and map is created with [tiled](https://www.mapeditor.org/).
-You can access assets for free from this [youtube video](https://www.youtube.com/watch?v=C4_iRLlPNFc).
+You can access assets for free from this [youtube video](https://www.youtube.com/watch?v=C4_iRLlPNFc) and this [website](https://craftpix.net/).